echeran/smile-of-murugan/webbook/chapter15.md

 the greatest formalists in Tamil literature.
-And that is also why some scholars would say of him and his work: “As religion and as poetry his verses are not much ... (they show) a revelling in the erotic element first and then a religious reaction against it other works are mere word-jugglery for the lover of literature".[^word-jugglery]
+And that is also why some scholars would say of him and his work: “As religion and as poetry his verses are not much ... (they show) a revelling in the erotic element first and then a religious reaction against it ...
+His other works are mere word-jugglery for the lover of literature".[^word-jugglery]

-[^name-etymology]: The name Aruṇakiri or Aruṇakirinātar means "(The lord of) the Aruṇahill (of the fiery hill, *or*, mountain of light)", i.e. of Aruṇācalam.
-The poet was born in Tiruvaṇṇāmalai, under the Aruṇācalam mountain; much later, in our century, the place became the site of the *āśvam* founded by Sri Ramaṇa Mahāṛṣi.
+[^name-etymology]: The name Aruṇakiri or Aruṇakirinātar means "(The lord of) the Aruṇa-hill (of the fiery hill, *or*, mountain of light)", i.e. of Aruṇācalam.
+The poet was born in Tiruvaṇṇāmalai, under the Aruṇācalam mountain; much later, in our century, the place became the site of the *āśram* founded by Sri Ramaṇa Mahāṛṣi.

-[^word-jugglery]: C. and H. Jesudasan, op. cit. pp. 212-213.
+[^word-jugglery]: C. and H. Jesudasan, *op. cit.* pp. 212-213.

 Why this judgement?
 Because this wizard of language and rhythm has indeed reached the dangerous brink between true